PawelCichorz/RealEstate-Helper/README.md

 ## Technologies Used

--Next.js: A React-based framework that enables building web applications with server-side rendering.
+- **Next.js**: A React-based framework that enables building web applications with server-side rendering.
 Next.js improves page load times and SEO, providing a smoother user experience.
--PostgreSQL: A relational database that ensures reliable and efficient data management.
+- **PostgreSQL**: A relational database that ensures reliable and efficient data management.
 It allows for secure storage and management of real estate information in an organized manner.
--Tailwind CSS: A utility-first CSS framework that enables rapid development of responsive and aesthetic user interfaces.
+- **Tailwind CSS**: A utility-first CSS framework that enables rapid development of responsive and aesthetic user interfaces.
 It allows for easy style customization without the need to write custom CSS.
--JWT (JSON Web Tokens): A standard method for user authentication that securely transmits data between client and server.
+- **JWT (JSON Web Tokens)**: A standard method for user authentication that securely transmits data between client and server.
 Used in this project for authorization and session management.
--jsPDF: A JavaScript library for generating PDF files directly in web browsers.
-In this project, it's used to create professional PDF documents containing detailed property listings.
+- **jsPDF**: A JavaScript library for generating PDF files directly in web browsers.
+In this project, it’s used to create professional PDF documents containing detailed property listings.

 ## How to run App
 git clone  https://github.com/PawelCichorz/RealEstate-Helper.git